farcaster-project/farcaster-node/README.md

 ### Configuration

-`farcasterd` can be configured through a toml file located by default at `~/.farcaster/farcasterd.toml`, if no file is found `farcasterd` is launched with some default values.
+`farcasterd` can be configured through a toml file located by default at `~/.farcaster/farcasterd.toml` (Linux and BSD, see [here](./src/opts.rs) for more platforms specific), if no file is found `farcasterd` is launched with some default values.
 You can see an example [here](./farcasterd.toml).

 **Syncers**